 Around 40 years ago, two Christian ladies who managed Hotel Elizabeth on Sidmouth seafront had the burden for a week of Bible Ministry in Sidmouth following the ethos of the popular Keswick Conference in Cumbria.
 They arranged a special week, out of season, filling the hotel with visitors and inviting local Christians for an opportunity to come together for a “Keswick Week”.

-Now a small group of volunteers from different churches in the Sid Valley and beyond undertake the planning of what is known as Keswick in Devon.
-We hold to the ethos of Keswick Ministries and are part of the Keswick Fellowship (see below)
+Now a small group of volunteers from different churches in the Sid Valley and beyond undertake to organise what is known as Keswick in Devon.
+We hold to the ethos of Keswick Ministries and are part of the Keswick Fellowship (see below).
+All Saints’ Church Sidmouth, an Anglican church and member of the Evangelical Alliance has hosted Keswick in Devon since it started and in 2022 took on the oversight of the event.
+Members of the church undertake most of the practical tasks that are needed to ensure that Keswick in Devon happens.
+All Saints is also responsible for the management of Keswick in Devon’s finances, including applications for Gift Aid.

 - Revd David Caporn, Rector of All Saints Sidmouth (Chair)